Benjikuo/A-simple-desktop-note-tool/README.md

 </p>

 ## Why I built this
-- It's convenient to jot down to-do lists directly on the desktop
+- It's convenient to jot down to-do lists directly on the desktop.
 - It serves as a digital alternative to sticky notes, saving both space and paper.
 - It helps capture sudden ideas before they slip away.